Note: This review is for version 1.3, released December 4th, 2017. New reviews will follow for future updates.

 “Sure thing, baby.”

 That to me, would be awesome.
 Just so long as it adapts to my interests.
-Obviously, this could backfire as it may learn my porn tastes and I’m at work one day where the bosses are standing around and…
+Obviously, this could backfire as it may learn mine and everyone’s porn tastes… Imagine I’m at work one day where the bosses are standing around and… BOOM, suddenly everyone in the office will be talking about my tastes, and maybe even about his tastes in sexual fantasies or pornographic tendencies.

 “Hey, Grimm.
 Just thought that you’d like to know that Sara Double D has released a new video on her website.”